 Of course, not all upgrades are free -- and why should they be?
 Most airlines allow you to trade in frequent flyer miles for upgrades and some of the best bump-up deals can be found at the last minute by haggling with the ticket agent.
 If the agent has extra seats, he or she might charge a little more, but still far less than you would've paid in advance [source: Gibson].

-For lots more travel tips, see the links on the next page.
+For lots more travel tips, see the links below.

 Related HowStuffWorks Articles

 - Detwiler, Jacqueline.
 Forbes Traveler.
 "How to score hotel upgrades - for free."
 April 6, 2009http://www.msnbc.msn.com/id/29998672/

 - Elliott, Christopher.
 Microsoft Small Business Center.
 "Business Travel Tips - Get the Best Seat On a Plane."http://www.microsoft.com/smallbusiness/resources/finance/business-travel/5-secrets-to-getting-the-best-seat-on-a-plane.aspx#secretstogettingthebestseatonaplane

 - Gibson, Yasmine.
 Times Online.
 "How to get a flight upgrade."
 December 10, 2009http://www.timesonline.co.uk/tol/travel/news/article6951524.ece